API Configuration: Enable the XML API and Configure Custom Fields

 API accounts are not restricted by the network prefixes configured on /login > Management > Security.
 They are restricted only by the network prefixes configured for the API account.

-Enter the network addresses you wish to whitelist.
+Enter the network addresses you wish to add to the allow list.